Decades later, the memory of fences and bulldozers still haunts Gregorio Alcaro.

 “We were not lazy, stupid, dirty Mexicans, criminals.”

 Alcaro’s great-grandparents Trinidad and Belen Gonzalez left Chihuahua with their family during the Mexican Revolution, coming first to Texas and New Mexico, later to southern Colorado and then Auraria.
 In 1933 they bought 1020 Ninth.
 Built in 1872, it was the oldest house on the block.
 Trinidad and Belen’s son Ramon and Ramon’s wife Carolina opened Casa Mayan on the ground floor in 1947.
+In later years it was run by other members of the family, including Joe Arnold Gonzales and Erminia Gonzales.

 Casa Mayan became a multicultural hub run by a creative and welcoming family.
 Diners included Tex Ritter, William Shirer, Andres Segovia, Marian Anderson, Paul Robeson — and local intellectuals, artists and politicians who turned the restaurant into a kind of salon.